freeseek/mocha/README.md

 1	798959	rs11240777	G	A	.	.	.
 GT:AD	0|0:31,0
 1	932457	rs1891910	G	A	.	.	.
 GT:AD	1|0:18,14
 ```
-Make sure that AD is a "Number=R" format field (this was introduced in version <a href="https://samtools.github.io/hts-specs/VCFv4.2.pdf">4.2</a> of the VCF) or multi-allelic variants will be not <a href="https://github.com/samtools/bcftools/issues/360">split properly</a>.
+Make sure that AD is a "Number=R" format field (this was introduced in version <a href="https://samtools.github.io/hts-specs/VCFv4.2.pdf">4.2</a> of the VCF) or multi-allelic variants will not <a href="https://github.com/samtools/bcftools/issues/360">split properly</a>.

 Create a minimal binary VCF
 ```